syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 ---
 title: Working with Text Extraction | Syncfusion
-description: This section explains how to extract text from the particular page of the PDF document
+description: This section explains how to extract text and its bounds from a particular page or the entire PDF document.
 platform: file-formats
 control: PDF
 documentation: UG